 Can You Eat Tea Leaves?

 Tea from tea bags can be opened up and consumed.
 However, the tea may have been exposed to lots of plastic, chemicals, debris, and other unmentionable things.
-Also, many tea bags are filled with lower quality leaves.
+Also, many tea bags are filled with lower quality broken leaves, thus it might not taste good as well.

 Then there is matcha.
 Why not start with matcha for those who want to test the waters when it comes to eating tea?
 Matcha is a green tea powder prepared from pulverized whole green tea leaves.
 So, in essence, one is essentially eating the whole leaf when you drink matcha or use it alongside other culinary delights.